Controlling secondary flows in Taylor-Couette flow using stress-free boundary conditions: Mixed spanwise and streamwise variations

 \subsection{Checkerboard patterns}

-The final pattern we have studied is checkerboard (figure \ref{fig:cbstr}).
+The final pattern we have studied is checkerboard patterns, as shown in figure \ref{fig:cbstr}.
 A schematic that defines their parameters is shown in Figure \ref{fig:cbstr}.
-Similar to spiral patterns, these patterns are inhomogeneous in both spanwise and streamwise directions, and will generate spanwise imbalances in the Reynolds stresses which can induce secondary flows.
-However, checkerboard patterns do not break the axial symmetry, so in principle we would not expect that a persistent axial velocity will result from their application.
-Furthermore, due to their movement with the flow, they will not generate persistent imbalances in Reynolds stresses, as was the case for azimuthal stripes.
-Therefore, their effect on the rolls is hard to guess a priori because the intermittent imbalances could modify the rolls, or the effect could be rapidly absorbed within the boundary layers.
+Similar to spiral patterns, these patterns are inhomogeneous in both axial (spanwise) and azimuthal (streamwise) directions, and will generate spanwise imbalances in the Reynolds stresses which can induce secondary flows.
+However, checkerboard patterns do not break the axial symmetry, so in principle we would not expect that a persistent axial velocity will result from their application, and this is indeed corroborated when looking at the statistics.
+Furthermore, as they move with the cylinder, the imbalances change and a symmetry is restored.
+Thus, their effect on the rolls is hard to guess a priori because the intermittent imbalances could modify the rolls, or the effect could be rapidly absorbed within the boundary layers.

 To show the effect of the pattern on the boundary layer, we present the near-wall azimuthal velocity in figure \ref{fig:cbi}.
 Unlike the spiral pattern, the footprint on the flow appears to be much smaller.
-Indeed, the flow appears to be very similar to that generated by streamwise inhomogeneity, where the streak elongation is able to wash away the inhomogeneities very fast.
-To corroborate this, we show the torque of the square checkerboard pattern (i.e.~$\alpha=45^{\circ}$) for various wavenumbers as shown in figure \ref{fig:cb}.
-The torque increases with increasing wavenumber, as expected, and the decreases are generally small, especially when compared to spanwise inhomogeneities.
+Indeed, the flow appears to be very similar to that generated by azimuthal inhomogeneities, where the streak elongation is able to wash away the inhomogeneities very fast.
+To corroborate this, we show the torque of a square checkerboard pattern (i.e.~$\alpha=45^{\circ}$) for various frequencies as shown in figure \ref{fig:checktorq_f}.
+The curve is monotonic, and the torque increases with increasing pattern frequency.
+The checkerboard case is thus not as special as the axial or spiral patterns.

-To compare the square checkerboard pattern with the spiral stripes at $\alpha=36.6^{\circ}$, we also simulated a similar rectangular checkerboard pattern at $\alpha=36.6^{\circ}$.
-In figure \ref{fig:cbc}, we show the normalized torques for these three patterns at $Re_s=10^4$.
-For the lower wavenumbers, the spiral pattern has a much lower torque than the checkerboard patterns, whereas for the higher wavenumbers there is no significant differences in the torque.
-The large checkerboard patterns are not able to disrupt the roll formation, resulting in a higher torque.
-The roll signature is recovered in the temporally and azimuthally averaged velocity contours, which are not shown here.
+To further analyze the square checkerboard pattern, we can compare its effect on the torque with the spiral pattern at $\alpha=36.6^{\circ}$.
+To do this, we also simulated a similar rectangular checkerboard pattern at $\alpha=36.6^{\circ}$.
+In figure \ref{fig:cb_sp_torque}, we show the normalized torques for the two checkerboard patterns considered, and the spiral case, for $Re_s=10^4$.
+For the lower frequencies, the spiral pattern has a much lower torque than the checkerboard patterns, whereas for the higher frequencies there is no significant differences in the torque.